sindresorhus/ky/readme.md

 Setting this to `false` may be useful if you are checking for resource availability and are expecting error responses.

+Note: If `false`, error responses are considered successful and the request will not be retried.

 ##### onDownloadProgress

 Type: `Function`